AngeliqueDF/order-summary-component-scss/README.md

 ### What I learned

 I added ``Parcel`` to have an idea of how to use it compared to ``Webpack`` and ``Gulp``.
 I didn't have to write any JavaScript or add any loader, even for SCSS support!
+The plugin needed for that was installed automatically.
 This was ideal for such a small project.

 The most challenging part was choosing the right HTML elements.
 And I still find that I relied to much on ``<div>`` elements.